 Now I don’t say this in a cocky way, my friends.
 Not at all.
 I say this in a way that is actually colored with some real sadness that it took me so long to really get my act together and be the parent my children need.
 That’s where the story came from for the page I’m sharing today.
 I’ve worked hard on myself to grow up and be a better woman.
 And yes, that’s thanks to more than seven years of working with my not-therapist who has helped me in so many ways to do just that.
 Grow up.
 Be a better woman.

 My page today is purely a hybrid creation, my favorite way to save my stories, and I’ve got a video to show you the pixel to page process.
+I used this template as my starting point.
 Less on the pixel and more on the page.
 Here’s a better shot of the journaling.

 One of my goals with this page was to match my embellishments to my cardstock and I did this by using Gina K. Designs cardstocks and inks.
 The pink base paper is the Innocent Pink and her Innocent Pink ink matches perfectly when it’s dry.
 Now that I’m